hhirtz/ellidri/README.md

 ## Build and Install

+Prerequisites:

-You'll need the Rust compiler and Cargo: <https://rustup.rs/>
+- The Rust compiler (at least version 1.41) and Cargo: <https://rustup.rs/>
+- On Linux, the OpenSSL library and its development files

-Install ellidri with `cargo install`
+Install ellidri with `cargo install ellidri`

 Build it with `cargo build`.
 Append the `--release` flag to build with optimizations enabled.